 Just like any tool with some heavy weight, you need to know how to use it before you end up hammering your thumbs by hitting publish on a simple tweet that could completely miss the mark in your business’s advertising efforts.

 Social media is divided into platforms like Facebook, Twitter, Linkedin, Instagram and YouTube, just to name a few.
-Your brand identity needs to be consistent across all of those platforms in order to create a sense of regularity that a consumer can trust and understand.
+Your brand identity needs to be consistent across all of those platforms to create a sense of regularity that a consumer can trust and understand.
 The idea is to keep your message clear and unique.

 Consistency is key